spectrochempy/spectrochempy/docs/reference/glossary.rst

     n_targets
         Number of ``targets``.
 A target is a property to predict using cross-decomposition methods such as PLS.
-        Typically a tartget is a composition variable such as a concentration.
+        Typically a target is a composition variable such as a concentration.

     rank
         Number of linearly independent number or columns of a matrix